April 7, 2022

 Panel Members

-Nabil Sandhu, FAA, USA
+Nabil Sandhu, FAA, U.S.A

 Nabil Sandhu is a project manager in the Federal Aviation Administration’s (FAA) NextGen and Technology Development and Prototyping Division (ANG-C5).
 He is currently managing the Multi Regional Trajectory-based Operations Demonstration (MR TBO) in addition to other research projects in the areas of unmanned aerial systems (UAS) evaluation and artificial intelligence and machine learning (AI/ML) applications to legacy separation systems.
 Mr. Sandhu has extensive experience in project management, development and reengineering of business processes including development and coordination of program tactical and strategic initiatives, development and tracking of financial artifacts, and management of programmatic functions.